March Field Timeline

 The First World War & March Field

 The exhibit uses artifacts and period recruiting films to bring museum patrons back into the exclusive domain of the Commissioned Officers stationed at March during the Second World War.
 Here Lieutenants, Captains, Majors, Colonels and Generals were relieved of the constant responsibility of impeccable behavior in front of the enlisted troops as demanded by generations of military tradition.
-You too can now relax and visit a world of comfort and privilege long forgotten.

 Attack will be launched as follows: Bombardment, attack to be made on Ford Island in Pearl Harbor at 7:30 a.m....
 Attack to be made on Clark Field, Philippines at 10:40 a.m.

-– General Billy Mitchell, Winged Defense 1925.
+– General Billy Mitchell, Winged Defense, 1925.

-March Field Air Museum’s new exhibit brings this “day that will live in infamy” to life.
-Artifacts, photos and the MFAM exclusive documentary “Pearl Harbor” featuring interviews with five Pearl Harbor veterans are displayed in the setting of a U.S. Navy ship’s ready room.
+The March Field Air Museum’s exhibit brings this “day that will live in infamy” to life.
+Artifacts, photos and an exclusive documentary featuring interviews with five Pearl Harbor veterans are displayed in the setting of a U.S. Navy ship’s ready room.
 Nearby, marvel at a detailed scale model of an aircraft carrier deck with preparations under way for the Doolittle Raid.